andrew/ultimate-awesome/README.md

 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-lane-detection](https://github.com/charmve/awesome-lane-detection) - A paper list with code of lane detection.
 - [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
-- [awesome-obsidian-ai-tools](https://github.com/danielrosehill/awesome-obsidian-ai-tools) - Obsidian plugins focused on leveraging AI & LLMs inside of (and beyond) vaults.
 - [awesome-stable-diffusion](https://github.com/doanbactam/awesome-stable-diffusion) -  A curated list of awesome stable diffusion resources 🌟 .
-- [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.
 - [awesome-git-cn](https://github.com/hylerrix/awesome-git-cn) - :dragon_face:  收集整理一些常用 Git 教程、工具 の 资源库，以便在工作中迅速的查找所需.
 - [awesome-llm-agents](https://github.com/junhua/awesome-llm-agents) - A Collection of High Quality research papers and open-source projects about LLM-agents.
 - [awesome-turkish-language-models](https://github.com/kesimeg/awesome-turkish-language-models) - A curated list of Turkish AI models, datasets, papers.